lit/lit.dev/packages/lit-dev-content/site/docs/libraries/bundles.md

 ### `core/`

-- `lit-core.min.js`
+- `lit-core.min.js` - the `core` bundle
-- `lit-core.min.js.map`
+- `lit-core.min.js.map` - the `core` bundle's source map

-The `core` bundle contains only the fundamental parts of Lit.
-It exports all of the same items as the main module of the `lit` npm package - for example, [`html`](/docs/api/templates/#html), [`css`](/docs/api/styles/#css), [`render`](/docs/api/templates/#render), and [`LitElement`](/docs/api/LitElement/#LitElement), among others.
+The `core` bundle contains only a critical subset of Lit's features.
+It exports all of the same items as the main module of the `lit` npm package:
+[`html`](/docs/api/templates/#html), [`css`](/docs/api/styles/#css),
+[`render`](/docs/api/templates/#render), and
+[`LitElement`](/docs/api/LitElement/#LitElement), among others.

 ### `all/`

-- `lit-all.min.js`
+- `lit-all.min.js` - the `all` bundle
-- `lit-all.min.js.map`
+- `lit-all.min.js.map` - the `all` bundle's source map

 The `all` bundle includes everything in the `core` bundle as well as [all built-in directives](/docs/templates/directives/), [async and custom directive helpers](/docs/api/custom-directives/), and [static templating](/docs/api/static-html/).
-The static [`html`](/docs/api/static-html/#html) and [`svg`](/docs/api/static-html/#svg) template tags are renamed to `staticHtml` and `staticSvg` to avoid colliding with the names of the normal [`html`](/docs/api/templates/#html) and
+In this bundle, the static [`html`](/docs/api/static-html/#html) and [`svg`](/docs/api/static-html/#svg) template tags are renamed to `staticHtml` and `staticSvg` to avoid colliding with the names of the normal [`html`](/docs/api/templates/#html) and